sruxll/rag_us_congressional_bills/README.md

 ## Data Sources and Verification

 - Primary legislative documents from [GovInfo](https://www.govinfo.gov/app/collection/BILLS).
-- For output verification, head to [GovInfo](https://www.govinfo.gov/) and press "Search".
-Then enter the value inside (id...) the generated output, but remove the beginning "id" character.
+- For output verification, head to [GovInfo](https://www.govinfo.gov/) and press "Search."
+Then enter the value inside the parentheses (id...) from the generated output, but remove the beginning "id" character.
 - Additional references from [GovTrack](https://www.govtrack.us/congress/bills/)

 ## Deployment